Characterizations of freeness for equidimensional subspaces: Freeness for equidimensional subspaces

 In particular, for $k=1$, we recognize the several characterizations of freeness for divisors we mentioned before.
-In the hypersurface case, the duality between $\mathrm{Der}(-\log D)$ and $\Omega^1(\log D)$ gives immediately the fact that if one of the two modules is free, the other is also free, whereas for for Cohen-Macaulay spaces of codimension greater than $2$, the statement on the projective dimension of $\Omega^k(\log X/C)$ needs much more work, that's why we consider it separately from the others.
+In the hypersurface case, the duality between $\mathrm{Der}(-\log D)$ and $\Omega^1(\log D)$ gives immediately the fact that if one of the two modules is free, the other one is also free, whereas for equidimensional subspaces of codimension greater than $2$, the statement on the projective dimension of $\Omega^k(\log X/C)$ needs much more work.